Mosco-convergence of Cheeger energies on varying spaces satisfying curvature dimension conditions: Abstract

 \section{Abstract}

 We study the Mosco-convergence of Cheeger energies on Gromov-Hausdorff converging spaces satisfying different types of curvature dimension conditions.
-The case of functions of bounded variation is also considered.
+The case of functions of bounded variation is also considered, and applications to the continuity of Neumann eigenvalues are obtained.
 Our method, covering possibly infinite dimensional settings, is based on a Lagrangian approach and combines the stability properties of Wasserstein geodesics with the characterization of the nonsmooth calculus in duality with test plans.